benji6/jsml-parse/README.md

 # JSML
 ###### JavaScript Markup Langauge
 ## Description
 Renders DOM structures client-side using JSON or objects.
-Structures are rendered rapidly and JSML notation allows for complicated and large structures to be described consisely.
+Structures are rendered rapidly and JSML notation allows for complicated and large structures to be described concisely.

 ## Installation
 ### Either